-Budgeted cost: £69,089
+Budgeted cost: £76,855

-Activity Evidence that supports this approach Challenge number(s) addressed Provide structured small group literacy and numeracy lessons for identified KS3 pupils to support development in phonics and reading comprehension Reading comprehension strategies can have a positive impact on pupils' ability to understand a text, and this is particularly the case when interventions are delivered over a shorter timespan: Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 2 Target Year 11 key pupils in after-school sessions.
-Key Stage 3 pupils to be targeted for literacy and numeracy (via nominations from SENCo and Heads of English and Mathematics) and receive remote tuition from NTP accredited tutors.
-Homework club to be made available to all pupils x3 sessions per week Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind.
-Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3 Learning mentor employed to provide 1:1 and small group academic support for identified pupils who are falling behind their peers (according to internal data).
-Mentor also supports pupils to access the resources and materials necessary to access the curriculum.
+Activity Evidence that supports this approach Challenge number(s) addressed Provide structured small group literacy and numeracy lessons for identified KS3 pupils to support development in phonics and reading comprehension.
+Purchase of diagnostic software (LUCID) to identify need and a phonics programme (Read, Write Inc) to provide support for early readers.
+Provide additional hours for TAs to provide additional intervention sessions during registration and/or lunchtimes.
+Reading comprehension strategies can have a positive impact on pupils' ability to understand a text, and this is particularly the case when interventions are deliv- ered over a shorter timespan: Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 2 Provision of laptops to support learning of pupils who struggle with handwriting and to access online learning intervention.
+Target Year 11 key pu- pils in after-school ses- sions.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind.
-Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3
+1, 2, 3